matthewjlutz/MASec-info-flow/README.md

 ```

 ### API Keys
 This project requires OpenAI API access to use the GPT models (and can be modified for other LLMs).
-Using these APIs requires the corresponding API keys, which should be provided as environment variables stored in a '.env' file in the project directory or your home directory.
+The corresponding API keys should be provided as environment variables stored in a '.env' file in the project directory or your home directory.
 This file, ignored by git for security, is a text file with key=value pairs, e.g.:

 ```
 OPENAI_API_KEY="sk-..."